zhucheng725/TX2-tensorRT5.0-python/README.md

 Change from .pb to .uff successfully.

-5.create the .engine<br>
+5.create the .engine
 ```
 with open(“sample.engine”, “wb”) as f:
     f.write(engine.serialize())
 ```
 <br>

-6.use the .engine<br>
+6.use the .engine
 ```
 with open(“sample.engine”, “rb”) as f, trt.Runtime(TRT_LOGGER) as runtime:
     engine = runtime.deserialize_cuda_engine(f.read())
 ```
 <br>

-7.See the difference of calculating time between sample.py and use_engine.py<br>
+7.See the difference of calculating time between sample.py and use_engine.py
 ```
 $ python3 sample.py
 $ python3 use_engine.py